noahcgreen/Discord-RCV-Bot/README.md

 That's it!

-# To run on your own server:
+# To host the bot on your own:

 1. Edit the token in `__main__.py` with your application bot token from the Discord Developer Portal.
 2. Run `python3 __main__.py`.